sinastiller/vegan-travel-food-blog/README.md

 ### [Accessibility](#accessibility)

-* For better accessibilty i I added alt-labels to all my images for vision impaired users.
+* For better accessibility i I added alt-labels to all my images for vision impaired users.
-* To acchieve the required colour contrast I used the tool [Colour Contrast Checker](https://colourcontrast.cc/).
+* To achieve the required colour contras,t I used the tool [Colour Contrast Checker](https://colourcontrast.cc/).

 ## [Technologies Used](#technologies-used)